edugonzaloalmorox/bdownweb/content/about/_index.md

  Local budgets and the quality of care homes (with Nils Braakmann and John Wildman)

+ “The effect of care homes’ closures on the quality of nearby care homes”

  Food and unhealthy environments: The case of England (with Heather Brown)

 ***